Atlas975/Notes/OperatingSystems/FileSystems/File_allocation_schemes.md

 -   These schemes typically determine how file data is allocated and organised on the disk, how file metadata is stored, and how [[Computer_memory|memory]] on the disk is managed and allocated for new files.
 ## Continuous allocation
 - Each file fills set of adjacent blocks, fast access and minimal head movement
-- Requires knowing file size before finding a suitable hole for allocation, suffers from external fragmentation.
+- Requires knowing file size before finding a suitable hole for allocation, suffers from internal  fragmentation.
 File growth beyond allocated space can be costly due to copying

 ![[Pasted image 20230305205625.png|250|250]]
 ## Linked allocation